2020 State of the Anacostia River Full Report

 To arrive at the overall grade for water quality in the Anacostia River, the Anacostia Watershed Society (AWS) first evaluates and grades each of three sections of the 9 mile tidal river for the key indicators of Dissolved Oxygen, Fecal Bacteria, Water Clarity and Chlorophyll a.
 The three sections, shown on the map below, are the Maryland portion of the Anacostia (Section 1: MD Anacostia), the upper half of the Anacostia in the District of Columbia above the East Capitol Street Bridge (Section 2: Upper DC Anacostia), and the lower portion in the District (Section 3: Lower DC Anacostia).
 Assessment for Submerged Aquatic Vegetation (SAV), Stormwater Volume Runoff, Toxics, and Trash is conducted for the entire tidal Anacostia River.
 These parameters will also be taken into consideration to give %Score and Grade for each section and the entire river.

-And an update to our river mammal watch: In 2019, a river otter was found at Anacostia Park!
 In 2016 AWS captured a photo of what we suspect to be a river otter with our trail camera.
-And DOEE took photos of the Northern River Otter at the National Arboretum!
+And DOEE took clear photos of the Northern River Otter at the National Arboretum!
 The Northern River Otter is a species listed as a "Species of Greatest Conservation Need" in the DC 2015 Wildlife Action Plan.
 The return of species like the river otter is another sign of the Anacostia River's improving health.

 Comparing Year to Year